AustenLamacraft/academic-kickstart/content/courses/tqm-lectures/_index.md

 ---

 These are the slides from Michaelmas 2020.
 If you want a nice printable version for saving as a PDF, you can use e.g. [auste.nl/lectures/many-body-wavefunctions/?print-pdf#/](https://auste.nl/lectures/many-body-wavefunctions/?print-pdf#/)

+If you ever want access to the LaTeX for the mathematical expressions, right click and select `Show Math As > TeX Commands`